 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.58.5.

-Use a protected variable to indicate that a thread should exit.
+Use a synchronized condition to indicate that a thread should exit.

 Alternatively, use Thread.interrupt() method to interrupt a thread to indicate that the thread should exit.